On the eve of battle, Boroden remembers how he lost his ancestral homeland

 Hideous screeches and snarls tore jaggedly in the stillness, closing in on the camp.
 Ulfmolt’s eyes widened and he looked to Boroden.

 The nest shook.
-It was Leon, the risen moon silvering his golden hair.
+Leon appeared, the risen moon silvering his golden hair.
 ‘The hobyahs are advancing.’

-Boroden drew his sword, surprised at the unexpected strength that surged within him.
+Boroden drew his sword, surprised at the unexpected strength surging within him.
 ‘I’m ready.’